 Organiser forms

-Taking part or leading an in land clean might seem overwhelming but it couldnt be simpler.
-It is flexible around how you want to approach t, whether it's a 5 minute clean or 2 hours or a small playground or an entire football pitch, it works around you.
-Additionally, if you are leading a group, we've put together a handy guide to help you run a litter pick so you can make sure every knows what to do.
+Taking part or leading an inland clean might seem overwhelming, but it couldn't be simpler.
+Whether it's a 5 minute clean or 2 hours, a small playground or an entire football pitch, it works around you.
+Additionally, if you're leading a group, we've put together a handy guide to help you run a litter pick so you can make sure every knows what to do.

 Source to Sea volunteer briefing sheet